abbPra153/Netflix_SQL_project/README.md

 # Netflix_SQL_project

-Basic and advanced SQL queries in this project to solve basics questions.
+This is a Netflix tv show and movie data . basic and advanced SQL queries in this project to solve basic SQL questions.